Stormancer/plugins/src/Stormancer.Plugins/Party/Stormancer.Server.Plugins.Party/docs/Readme.md

 		...
 	});

+# Joining a party
-# Invitation codes
+## Invitation codes

-Customizing invitation codes:
+Parties can be joined in a cross platform way by using invitation codes Invitation codes can be customized in the server configuration, or code:

 	{